SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Checking Sequence Quality with Alignments
 -----------------------------------------

-After needed edits have been made to individual assemblies, further quality control can be performed in Geneious Prime through alignments of consensus sequences.
+After needed edits have been made to individual contigs, further quality control can be performed in Geneious Prime through alignments of consensus sequences.

 Only align sequences that represent the same marker, i.e. align COI sequences together, rbcL together, etc. It may also be necessary to do multiple alignments of a single marker dataset based on taxonomy if the organisms are phylogenetically distant.